-Image from Zinneke, from Wikipedia: https://en.wikipedia.org/wiki/Paul_Otlet#/media/ File:Mundaneum_Tir%C3%A4ng_Karteikaarten.jpg

-The card catalog system became known as the Repertoire Biblographique Universel, and grew to over 15 million index cards.
-Otlet would go on to create a fee-based service, in which anyone in the world could send Otlet a question via mail, then receive answers in the form of copies of applicable index cards from the catalog.
+Image from Zinneke, from Wikipedia: https://en.wikipedia.org/wiki/Paul\Otlet#/media/ File:Mundaneum\Tir%C3%A4ng\Karteikaarten.jpg could send Otlet a question via mail, then receive answers in the form of copies of applicable index cards from the catalog.
 In essence, Otlet created an analog search engine.
 We will be using Otlet's Repertoire Biblographique Universel as an example throughout the semester, as we talk about various technology topics, and how Otlet might do things different if he wanted to re-create this system in today's world.